mongodb/mongo/etc/pip/README.md

 given requirements file will install the newest version of the project.
 For increased stability, there is a `constraints.txt` file with explicit versions for each required project.
 This file represents a _somewhat_ portable manifest of the latest acceptable pypa projects version according to a set of local python environments.
-It is also used to install the site-packages in the MongoDB internal toolchain-builder.
+It is also used to install the site-packages in the MerizoDB internal toolchain-builder.

 Please note that the `verify_pip` task in evergreen confirms that `constraints.txt` satisfies